 If you are interested in any of the following special opportunities, please contact:

-- Nancy Rampson, Director of Development
+- Nancy Rampson, Senior Director of Advancement and Team Lead

 She would be pleased to assist you in the process of planning a gift and will also address questions or concerns that may arise after your gift is in place.

 Every contact with her will be held in confidence and without cost or obligation, so please feel free to call her at 217.299.8895 or e-mail her for further information.

 - Endowed Professors of Practice: Your gift will bring to campus world-renowned industry experts, who will conduct workshops and classes in their areas of specialty.